locessentials/eng401-business-english-us/unit4/week10/team-charter-assignment.md

 ### Step 1: Form your team and select a project

-**Team formation:** You may work individually or in groups of 2-4 people.
+**Team formation:** You may work individually or in a group.
 While working individually allows you to design your ideal team charter, working with actual teammates provides valuable practice in the negotiation and compromise that real team charter development requires.

 **Select a project:** Identify what project your team has come together to deliver.
 This could be:
+- A project you're currently working on
-- Your final "Show & Tell" presentation project
+- Your final "Show & Tell" presentation and report project
 - A hypothetical professional project relevant to your field (translation/localization project, marketing campaign, event planning, content development, etc.)
 - Any collaborative endeavor where clear team agreements would improve outcomes